Ordos campaign (1592): Rebellion

-Meanwhile, in Ningxia, as of 23 August, a 5.3 km long dam encircled the city.
-The rebels' attempt to establish contact with the Mongols failed when the Ming captured and executed Pubei's envoy, who was also his adopted son, along with 29 soldiers.
+In Ningxia, as of 23 August, a 5.3 km long dam encircled the city.
+The rebels' attempt to establish contact with the Mongols failed when the Ming captured and executed Pubei's adopted son, who served as his father's envoy, along with 29 soldiers.
 However, the rebels were able to secure an alliance with the Mongol chieftain Bushugtu.
 Li Rusong then sent Ma Gui and Dong Yiyuan to attack Bushugtu, and they successfully occupied the passes east of the city.
-The Mongols were repelled by the Ming forces.
+The Ming forces repelled the Mongols.
 On 6 September, the water level in the city reached almost three meters, and the rebels' boat attack on the rampart failed.
 Inside the city, rebel officers resorted to eating horses, and civilians were forced to eat tree bark.
 On 7 September, a section of the dam collapsed, resulting in the execution of the responsible officer.
 The rebels attempted another assault but were once again repelled.
-The city's residents demanded the rebels' surrender, and on 17 September, Ma Gui also appealed to them to save lives.
+The city's residents demanded the rebels' surrender, and on 17 September, Ma also appealed to them to save lives.
 Despite this, the rebels made another attempt to break out on 22 September.
 On 25 September, 18,000 Mongols led by Jorightu were blocked north of the city.
-Li Rusong and Ma Gui launched a counterattack and successfully drove the Mongols back.
+Li and Ma launched a counterattack and successfully drove the Mongols back.
 The morale of the rebels began to decline.
 On 12 October, the water breached the northern gate, and the Ming soldiers were able to overcome the southern walls.
 The Ming promised the rebel leaders clemency if they killed their accomplices.
-As a result, before the fall of the city, Bo Cheng'en killed Liu Dongyang.
+Before the fall of the city, Liu Dongyang killed Tu Wenxiu, while Bo Cheng'en killed Xu Chao and Liu Dongyang.
 The city was finally captured on 20 October 1592, and Pubei committed suicide.
 Bo Cheng'en surrendered and was executed, along with several other captured leaders.

 Aftermath

-Ming commanders were promoted and honored—Li Rusong was promoted to supreme commander, while Ye Mengxiong became censor in chief of the right.
-A large part of the troops from Ningxia was sent to Korea, including Li Rusong, who was appointed supreme commander of the Eastern Expedition to chastise the Japanese.
-Wei Xueceng was (after the intervention of Li Rusong and Mei Guozhen with the Emperor) released from prison and died in obscurity.
+The Ming government promoted its commanders—Li Rusong was promoted to supreme commander, while Ye Mengxiong became censor in chief of the right.
+A large part of the troops from Ningxia was sent to Korea, including Li, who was appointed supreme commander of the Eastern Expedition to chastise the Japanese.
+After Li and Mei's intervention, Wei Xueceng was released from prison and died in obscurity.
 On the northwestern frontier, more border markets were opened during the 1590s, and the Mongol raids subsequently lost strength and intensity.